mcataford/Learn2Code/IntroToPython/3. Control flow/ControlFlow.md

 Note that you can have as many `elif` statements as you want, but a chain such as the one above can only contain one `if` and one `else`.
 Moreover, only the `if` is truly mandatory; you could use `if`/`elif` without an `else`.

+#### Try it out

+_The structures presented in this subsection can be written out in the interpreter's console, but it's much easier if you write them out as scripts for batch execution._

+- Reusing the code we've written for the __Celsius to Fahrenheit__ converter, add a small `if` statement that verifies whether the value give to the function is valid or not (you'll have a bit of research to do to see what is valid Celsius value).
+- Write a small conditional structure that will print whether a number if even or not.
+In both cases, your structure should print a string that tells the user if the number if odd or even. _Hint: the `%` operator is a mathematical operation called __modulo__ and calculates the __remainder__ in the division of the two operands.
+For instance, 10 % 3 = 1 since 10 / 3 = 9 with a remainder of 1_

 <a id="chainedconditions"></a>
 ### Chained conditions